Ho Chi Minh City, by another name, in another life. (New Naratif)

 What’s Mitchell (1968) Doing (and Why)?

 It’s good to read the full article to get an understanding of what the author is trying to do and what’s at stake in a quantitative analysis.
-Briefly, the policy backdrop of this particular article is clearly the ongoing war in Vietnam, but the academic backdrop concerns two recent articles by Russett (1964) and Ivo and Feierabend (1966) about the relationship between inequality and violence.
+Briefly, the policy backdrop of this particular article is clearly the ongoing war in Vietnam, but the academic backdrop concerns two recent articles by Russett (1964) and Feierabend and Feierabend (1966) about the relationship between inequality and violence.
 What is the relationship between inequality (as a cause) and violence (as an effect)?
 Russett (1964) and Ivo and Feirabend (1966) report a positive relationship in a cross-national context.
 Higher inequality -> higher levels of violence, however measured.
 Mitchell (1968) wants to see what this looks like at a subnational level, and in the then-timely context of South Vietnam.
 The argument, the extent to which he has one, is couched as a competitive hypothesis test.
 Either higher inequality leads to higher violence, or lower violence.
 There isn’t really a null hypothesis offered.

 Mitchell’s analysis takes the 26 provinces of South Vietnam (his unit of analysis) and measures not necessarily “violence”, but “rebellion” or “insurgency” by the absence of it.
 His primary dependent variable is the extent of control (as a percentage) of the province by the South Vietnamese government.
 Higher values = less rebellion.
 Lower values = more rebellion, or more violent contestation without clear control by the South Vietnamese government.
 His independent variables are multiple and I will have to refer the reader to a close scrutiny of what he’s doing to understand it in greater detail.
 No matter, the independent variables Mitchell (1968) selects are the result of a stepwise regression procedure to isolate the variables that are all significantly associated with the dependent variable.1 These are: